0xPolygon/polygon-docs/docs/cdk/concepts/architecture.md

 The sequencer reads transactions from the pending transaction pool and executes them on the L2, effectively updating the state of the L2 and providing this information back to the user.
 Once this process is complete _(typically in a matter of seconds)_, users are free to continue interacting with the L2 as if the transaction was finalized.

-In the background, the sequencer also periodically creates batches of transactions together and sends multiple batches of transactions to the L1 smart contract in a single transaction.
+In the background, the sequencer periodically creates batches of transactions and sends multiple batches of transactions to the L1 smart contract in a single transaction.

 ## L1 Smart Contracts